pollosp/gce-idp/PITCHME.md

 Google Container Engine is a managed environment for deploying containerized applications.
 (https://cloud.google.com/container-engine/)

-Is anyone familiar with GKE and GCE?
+Is anyone using with GKE or Kubernetes?
 ---
 ## TERRAFORM

 Terraform is an infrastructure as code software by HashiCorp.
 It allows users to define a datacenter infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure in a service provider such as AWS
 (https://en.wikipedia.org/wiki/Terraform_(software) )

-Is anyone familiar with Terraform?
+Is anyone using Terraform?
 ---
 ### TERRAFORM PROVIDERS